Filed under: Cakes / Layer cakes

 May 27, 2020

-A tiny fluffy white birthday cake made with sprinkles and chocolate chips, much easier than your typical layer cakes and very fitting for small but special celebrations!
+A small white birthday cake made with sprinkles and birthday flavors, much easier than your typical layer cakes and very fitting for small but special celebrations.

 Jump to recipe